 Homework will be due at more-or-less weekly intervals.
-In addition, there will be a midterm paper (due the day after Spring Break, March 14) and we will have a 3 hour final exam on May 9.
-Graduate students will do a second paper due at the end of semester, and will also sit for the final exam.
+In addition, there will be a midterm exam and a 3 hour final exam.
+Graduate students will write a paper due at the end of semester, and will also sit for the final exam.

 - Arclength and Rectifiability.